 Advocacy can seem complicated and intimidating, but it does not have to be.
 There are some basic rules that anyone can follow, and everyone – including the least experienced – can learn to be effective.

-We've created the following resources to serve as an introduction and reference guide to help you become an effective advocate.
+We’ve created the following resources to serve as an introduction and reference guide to help you become an effective advocate.
 Feel free to share these materials far and wide.
-If you should have any questions or want any further support, contact Mandy Brajuha, External Relations Coordinator at 859-288-5324.
+If you should have any questions or want any further support, contact Anna Russell, Executive Assistant at 859-288-5337.

-- Another great resource for people interested in advocating on behalf of hunger-relief programs is the Hunger Action Center.
+- Click HERE for the Hunger Action Center.
 The Hunger Action Center is an online community of individuals who are dedicated to making a difference in the fight against hunger in our country.
-Together, we advocate on behalf of 49 million hungry Americans by supporting federal, state, and local legislation that addresses the many factors that contribute to food insecurity in our nation.
+Together, they advocate on behalf of 49 million hungry Americans by supporting federal, state, and local legislation that addresses the many factors that contribute to food insecurity in our nation.
 This website provides action alerts and easy-to-use templates for sending emails or calling your elected officials.